 Depart Singapore Silk Air MI 916, 13.55

 Arrive Kunming 17.55

 On arrival in Kunming we transfer to our hotel.
 Known as the ‘City of Eternal Spring’, Kunming is located in Yunnan province and lies some 1,890m above sea level.
 It is a fascinating city inhabited by a large number of minority groups.
-Having checked into our hotel, we have time to briefly explore the area before heading off for a special evening of local cuisine.
+On the way from the airport we soak up the atmosphere of this vibrant city.